dadhich/dadsadfreefilemanagerandroid/README.md

   - Tap on a file to open it in its default application (e.g., PDFs in a PDF viewer, images in a gallery app, text files in a text editor).
   - Falls back to showing file details with a Toast message if no app can open the file.

+- **Storage Analysis**:
+  - Analyze storage usage with a detailed breakdown by file type (Images, Audio, Videos, Documents, Archives, Others).
+  - View total storage, free space, and usage percentage.
+  - List large files (>10 MB) with their sizes.
+  - Placeholder for Recycle Bin size (to be implemented).

+- **Media Library**:
+  - Access a "Library" tab to quickly view media files (Images, Audio, Videos, Documents, New Files) from the entire device.
+  - Tap on a media type to see all files of that type in a search-like interface.

+- **Apps List**:
+  - View a list of installed apps with their sizes.
+  - Toggle between "Downloaded" and "All" apps using tabs.

 - **Permissions Handling**:
   - Requests necessary storage permissions to access files.
   - Supports Android 11+ scoped storage with "All Files Access" permission.